US STOCKS-Wall Street extends selloff on Ukraine worries

 Volume on U.S. exchanges was 11.98 billion shares, compared with the roughly 12.3 billion average for the full session over the last 20 trading days.

-(Reporting by Caroline Valetkevitch in New York Additional reporting by Susan Mathew and Devik Jain in Bengaluru and Sinead Carew in New York Editing by Arun Koyyur and Matthew Lewis)
+(Reporting by Caroline Valetkevitch in New York Additional reporting by Susan Mathew and Devik Jain in Bengaluru, Sinead Carew in New York and Noel Randewich in Oakland, Calif.
+Editing by Arun Koyyur and Matthew Lewis)

 ((caroline.valetkevitch@thomsonreuters.com))